jamyousuf005/facebook-clone/README.md

 Proper State Management and Component Based working React Rounter Dom and ContextApi
-Features like commment, like, post but no cloud used therefore not working but feature is implemented Just a simple UI project
+Features like commment, like, post but no cloud used therefore not working but feature is implemented Just a simple UI project, you might wanna check out the Link i have provided in the description.